 Continuously licensed in Ohio as K8EUR since 1957, I now enjoy DXing on 160 and 80 meters, and chasing new ones on all the other bands for the DXCC Challenge total.
 I QSL to DX stations 100% via the Bureau, and also via ARRL Logbook of the World (LOTW).
 All the DX contacts in my paper logs since 1957 have been put into a digital log and uploaded to LOTW.
 So far, my oldest LOTW confirmation dates to 1968, and my first confirmed DX contact with a paper QSL was G2ART on 15 meters on November 3, 1957.
 Being on the air back then during the grand-daddy of all sunspot cycles is an unforgettable experience!
 I now operate on SSB, CW, RTTY and other digital modes.

 Living on a small city lot, I realize the importance of getting the most antenna performance from available space.
 Since hearing the weak ones is the most important part of working DX, I took a "walk in the woods" behind my home and installed a ground-mounted DX Engineering DXE-ARAV3-1P Broadband Active Receiving Antenna - it has only a 9-foot vertical stainless steel whip and receives its power through the 75 ohm CATV-type coaxial cable.
 It needs no ground radials.
-By placing it away from houses and other noise producing sources - and its inherent reduced susceptibility to atmospheric noise - I have been able to get Q5 copy on 160 and 80 meter DX signals that are absent on my full-size transmitting antennas.
+By placing it far away from houses and other noise producing sources - and its inherent reduced susceptibility to atmospheric noise - I have been able to get Q5 copy on 160 and 80 meter DX signals that are absent on my full-size transmitting antennas.
 Working FT5ZM on 160 CW from Amsterdam Island was my most recent accomplishment.

 A pair of these antennas - along with the DXE-NCC-1 Phasing Controller - can give me the ability to rotate the antenna pattern much like a beam when I add a second antenna in the future.
 A Receive Four-Square Array is not in the cards for me because my city lot doesn't have enough room, but I can probably do well with a two-antenna receiving array.